 - How do you feel?

-With these answers fresh in your mind, write out your intention in the present tense.
+Now you can write out your intention in the present tense.
 Avoid using words like “hope, wish, will or try”, as they subtly suggest that your intention may not come true.

-Instead, fill in this sentence:
+Instead, fill in the sentence:

-By living my life a life that’s true to me, I intend to ____________.
+By living my life a life that’s true to me, I intend to _____________________.

 2. Define Your Values

-Stop living life on autopilot, going through the motions and doing what you’re supposed to do.
+This is your invitation to stop living life on autopilot, going through the motions and doing what you’re supposed to do.

 Instead, empower yourself to show up fully in your life.
 Get clear on what’s important to you and then create a life in alignment with the core of who you are.